 “Okay, thank you, I will,” I replied as I walked into the waiting room.
-As I left I saw Mrs. Braun, sitting there in tears, rocking her screaming baby back and forth while her five other kids were beating each other up with the toys and throwing them around the room.
+When I was about to leave I saw Mrs. Braun, sitting there in tears, rocking her screaming baby back and forth while all the other kids were beating each other up with the toys and throwing them around the room.

 I thought, “Oh, crap!
 Why do I have to run into these people every freaking time?” as I walked past her.
-But it felt so different, it seemed like she wasn’t even there, as if she didn’t even see me.
+But it felt different this time, it seemed like she wasn’t even there, as if she didn’t even see me.
 I just kept walking through the doors.
 Then I saw her husband sitting in the van.
-He was leaning back on the seat with his legs stretched sticking out the window, relaxing and having a smoke.
+He was leaning back on the seat with his legs stretched sticking out the window, relaxing, and having a smoke.

-That scene had been completely acceptable and a way to familiar to me as I was growing up.
+That scene had been completely acceptable and way too familiar to me as I was growing up.
 I was haunted by that scene even though I grew up seeing much of that.
 I was never okay with it.
-I was reminded that that was one of the many reasons why I had chosen the path that I was on.
+I was reminded that that was one of the many reasons why I had chosen the path I had.

 As we would say in Low German, “mie fua dee wut nenn” -- that scene just ticked off my troubled nerves that day.
 As I was walking away, something told me to turn around, go back and help Mrs. Braun.

 I had a feeling that Mr. Braun was the one calling Mexico and spreading the gossip about me, but there was no way I could prove it.
 I couldn’t do anything about that anyway.
 I told myself, “Anna, just hang that thought on a nail and leave it there.”